 - Tips for Teens – Fact sheets from the SAMHSA are specifically designed for teens; and address the risks, statistics, and myths about various substances that teens may use.

-- Infographics: Teens and E-cigarettes; and E-Cigarettes Shaped Like USB Flash Drives: Information for Parents, Educators, and Health Care Providers
+- E-Cigarettes – Quick facts and resources about E-Cigarettes from AAP.
+Infographics: E-Cigarettes Shaped Like USB Flash Drives: Information for Parents, Educators, and Health Care Providers